SeekingFor/jfniki/readme.txt

 Look at http://127.0.0.1:8083 with your web browser.

 BUILD FREENET PLUGIN:
+The plugin code is included in the jfniki.jar but there is no UI for configuration yet, so you have to edit the source code and recompile.

 Manually edit plugin/src/fniki/plugin/Fniki.java to include your FMS_ID and PRIVATE_FMS_SSK.

-ant plugin
+ant jar
-load the jar file from ./build/jar/jfniki-plugin.jar
+load the jar file from ./build/jar/jfniki.jar

+KNOWN ISSUES:
+o Pages don't auto-refresh.
+You need to manually reload to see status changes.
+  [Freenet ContentFilter is eating meta-refresh???]